unfinishedprogram/beat_map_generator/README.md

 # Beatmap Generator

 ## Requirements

 This project is made using typescript and compiled to nodeJS

 Recompile the project by running ```tsc``` in the root directory:

-## Usage
-To generate a beatmap, make sure you are the same directory as `makebeatmap.sh` and run the script

-`makebeatmap.sh` takes any number of strings, each representing a set of filters used for level generation.

-It will generate a zipped and unzipped version of each set of filters, and place them into the `map_output/` directory

 ### Installing Dependancies: